Huffon/pytorch-seq2seq-kor-eng/README.md

 ## Sequence-to-sequence PyTorch implementations
-This repo contains various sequential models used to translate target language sentence into source language sentence.
+This repo contains various sequential models used to **translate Korean sentence into English sentence**.

 I used translation dataset, but you can apply these models to any sequence to sequence, text generation tasks such as text summarization, response generation, ...

-All of base codes are based on this great [seq2seq tutorial](https://github.com/bentrevett/pytorch-seq2seq).
+All of base codes are based on this great [**seq2seq tutorial**](https://github.com/bentrevett/pytorch-seq2seq).

 In this project, I specially used Korean-English translation corpus from [**AI Hub**](http://www.aihub.or.kr/) to apply torchtext into Korean dataset.